Toloka/docs/en/template-builder/templates/video-moderation.md

 # Video analysis

-For this type of project, you can use the **Hand gesture classification** template ([view code in the sandbox](https://clck.ru/TJ73B)).
+For this type of project, you can use the **Hand gesture classification** preset ([view code in the sandbox](https://clck.ru/TJ73B)).
 Note that validation, keyboard shortcuts, and task layout are already configured in this example.

 {% cut "Components used in the example" %}